kube-logging/telemetry-controller/README.md

 - Container logs that come from stdout/stderr and are written to the host filesystem by the container runtime.
 - Logs, metrics, and traces that are sent to an OTLP endpoint.
 - Metrics collected from exporter endpoints.

+### Collector

+Collectors specify global settings for the OTEL Collector DaemonSet, and a `tenantSelector` that lists the Tenants that the collector should pick up.
+The collector also attaches metadata to the telemetry data sources: for Kubernetes logs, it fetches additional metadata like pod labels and adds those as attributes to log records.

+### Tenants

+Typically, a tenant is a set of Kubernetes namespaces, which is a best practice for managing multi-tenant workloads inside a single cluster.
+Tenant resources specify `subscriptionNamespaceSelectors` for namespaces that select subscriptions created by the tenant users, and `logSourceNamespaceSelectors` that specify the namespaces where the logs are produced (that are also the concern of the tenant users).
+In trivial use cases these two label selectors are the same.

+The Tenant is actually a routing rule that helps to make sure that telemetry data is only accessible to a given Subscription if it matches the policies set by the administrator.

+### Subscriptions

+Tenant users can define their Subscriptions in the namespace(s) of their Tenants.
+Subscriptions can select from the telemetry data (that is already filtered as part of the Tenant definition) and set Output endpoints where the data is forwarded.
+Such an endpoint can be:

+- an aggregator, for example, Logging operator,
+- a remote telemetry backend, for example, Loki, Jaeger, or Prometheus, or
+- a managed service provider, for example, Splunk or Sumo Logic.

 ## Getting Started